DiamondLightSource/ispyb-api/README.md

 ### Requirements
 * Python 2.7 or later 2.x
 * The mysql.connector Python package.
-(The legacy package is still using MySQLdb)
 * An ISPyB database on either MariaDB 10.0+ or MySQL 5.6+
 * If binary logging is enabled in the DB system, then execute this before importing the test schema: set global log_bin_trust_function_creators=ON;